abcgz133/ChiSquare_Binning/README.md

 # Section 3 Data Wrangling
 ## 3.1 Check the outlier of categorical feature and numerical feature
 This step is mainly about data filling and checking the concentration ratio of data.
 (1) Check concentration ratio.
 Check the proportion of the maximum value in each feature.
-If the data concentration ratio is greater than 90% and there is no significant difference (i.e. (minority value bad sample rate/maximum value bad sample rate)<=10).
+If the data concentration ratio is greater than 90% and there is no significant difference (i.e. (minority value bad user rate/maximum value bad user rate)<=10).
 This indicates excessive concentration rate.
 We need to cancel this feature.
 (2) Check for missing values.
 For categorical or numerical features, if more than 80% are missing, delete them.
 (3) If the missing value is less than 80%, the category feature will be assigned a value of -1, and the numerical feature will be assigned a random non missing value in this column.